-These countries are withdrawing embassy staff from Ukraine amid growing fears of an invasion by Russia
+These countries are withdrawing embassy staffers from Ukraine amid growing fears of an invasion by Russia

 European Union

-E.U. foreign policy chief Josep Borrell said Monday that most member nations would not immediately be scaling back their embassy staff.
+E.U. foreign policy chief Josep Borrell said Monday that most member nations would not immediately be scaling back their embassy staffs.

 “We are not going to do the same thing because we don’t know any specific reasons,” Borrell said ahead of a meeting of E.U. foreign ministers, Reuters reported.